coderick14/SpiderTask4/README.md

 The access rights are as follows:
 + **Visitor**:Can view posts
 + **Editor** :Can view and add posts
 + **Admin**  :Can view,add and delete posts.
-Can view and change access levels of other registered users(excepting admins).
+Can view and change access levels of other registered users(except admins).
+Can moderate the posts of any Editor.
+By moderation,we mean that the posts made by that particular Editor will not appear on the bulletin board directly.
+Instead, they will show up in the Admin Panel where the Admin can choose to allow or discard the post.

 ----